Grimmscorpp/protestr/README.md

 $\large \color{gray}protestr.specs.\color{black}\textbf{sample(*elems, k)}$

-Returns a spec to choose `k` members from `elems` without replacement, where `k` and `elements` are specs that evaluate to some natural number and collection, respectively.
+Returns a spec to choose `k` members from `elems` without replacement, where `k` and `elems` are specs that evaluate to some natural number and collection, respectively.

 ```pycon